Colectomy

 - Laparoscopic colectomy

 Laparoscopic colectomy is a less invasive surgery.
 During a laparoscopic colectomy, a surgeon will make several tiny incisions in the abdomen.
-Then, a small video camera will be inserted into the patient’s colon.
-The surgeon will use the camera to bring the colon outside of the patient’s body though one of the small incisions.
-This allows the surgeon to operate on the colon outside of the patient’s body.
+Then, a small video camera will be inserted into the colon.
+The surgeon will use the camera to bring the colon outside of the body through 1 of the small incisions.
+This allows the surgeon to operate on the colon outside of the body.
 Once the necessary portion of the colon has been removed, the surgeon will reinsert the colon through the incision.2

-After either procedure, the surgeon will connect the remaining part of the intestine to the rectum so the body is able to pass stool through the anus.
+After either procedure, the surgeon will connect the remaining part of the intestine to the rectum so the body is able to pass stool through the anus.2

 What happens after a colectomy?

-Patients who have undergone a colectomy will typically stay in the hospital to recover for 3-7 days.
+People who have undergone a colectomy will typically stay in the hospital to recover for 3 to 7 days.
 During recovery, the patient will slowly reintroduce liquids.
-Once the bowels begin to work again, the patient will be able to reintroduce soft foods.
+Once the bowels begin to work again, you will be able to reintroduce soft foods.
 Most people who have had a colectomy will recover fully and will be able to return to most of the activities they were doing before surgery.1,2

-Healthcare providers will advise patients about how to care for themselves well during and after the recovery process.
-For example, patients may be advised to adjust their diets or take supplements to ensure that their bodies are receiving enough nutrients following a colectomy.
-Patients may also be advised to not do any heavy lifting or intense exercising during the recovery period, or until their healthcare advisor advises them that it is safe to do so.2,3
+Healthcare providers will advise you about how to care for yourself well during and after the recovery process.
+For example, you may be advised to adjust your diet or take supplements to ensure that your body is receiving enough nutrients following a colectomy.
+You may also be advised not to do any heavy lifting or intense exercising during the recovery period, or until your healthcare advisor advises you that it is safe to do so.2,3

 What are the possible risks?